Quantizing time: Interacting clocks and systems: Introduction

 The purpose of this article is to extend the conditional probability interpretation of time to take into account the possibility that the system being employed as a clock interacts with a system whose evolution the clock is tracking.
 As gravity couples everything, including clocks, this extension is necessary if the conditional probability interpretation of time is to be applied in a quantum gravitational setting.
 We find that taking into account a possible clock-system interaction within the conditional probability interpretation of time results in a time-nonlocal modification to the Schr\"{o}dinger equation.

 We begin in Sec.~\ref{The Hamiltonian constraint in classical and quantum mechanics} by reviewing the timeless formulation of classical mechanics \cite{Rovelli:2004, Kiefer:2012} and its quantization.
-In Sec.~\ref{The conditional probability interpretation of time} we introduce the conditional probability interpretation of time and its generalization to interacting clocks and systems, which results in a modified time-nonlocal Schr\"{o}dinger equation.
-We derive a series solution to this modified Schr\"{o}dinger equation and demonstrate that it satisfies a forward composition law at leading order in the interaction strength.
-We conclude in Sec.~\ref{ch8Summary} with a summary of the results presented and comment on future directions of research.
+In Sec.~\ref{The conditional probability interpretation of time} we introduce the conditional probability interpretation of time and its generalization to interacting clocks and systems.
+This results in a modified time-nonlocal Schr\"{o}dinger equation, for which we derive a series solution. {In Sec.~\ref{examples} we give three explicit examples of clock-system interactions: the first leads to a time-dependent modification to the system Hamiltonian, the second is of a clock and system interacting gravitationally, and the third examines the case when the clock and system are two-level systems.} We conclude in Sec.~\ref{ch8Summary} with a summary of our results and comment on future directions of research.